-Below you can read the results of the chat on January 12, 2016 with Prof. Göbel.
+Below you can read the results of the chat with Prof. Göbel from January 12, 2016.
 This link leads directly to the chat group: Live chat with Prof. Göbel on January 12, 2016

 Hello Professor Göbel,

-In November I had a tooth extraction and after 14 days I had 2 dental implants inserted.
-Since then everything has been like it was at the beginning of my migraine story, pain without end.
-After the operation, hellish pain for 4 weeks (up to 6 IBU 800mg per day).
-I also had very severe migraine attacks every now and then, I was no longer able to work and had to cancel all appointments.
-I then got a large infusion of procaine and painkillers from my pain therapist because I couldn't get out of the migraine attack before Christmas.
+for the past two years I had my chronic migraines quite well under control; thanks to Botox, I only had two or three attacks a month.
+In November, I had a tooth extracted, and two dental implants were placed 14 days later.
+Since then, everything has been like it was at the beginning of my migraine ordeal—endless pain.
+After the surgery, I had excruciating pain for four weeks (up to six 800mg ibuprofen tablets per day).
+In addition, I've been experiencing frequent, very severe migraine attacks.
+I was unable to work and had to cancel all my appointments.
+I then received a large infusion of procaine and painkillers from my pain specialist because I couldn't recover from the migraine attack before Christmas.
 Now I still have tension headaches every day and migraines every few days.
-I will now see my pain therapist every week and get an infusion.
-I'm pretty desperate and I would love to have the dental implants removed.
-My question is what else can I do to become pain-free again?
-Can the implants trigger my migraines?
-I've been pretty mentally exhausted since then, it's really taken away my courage to live.
-Maybe you have an Ides.
-Thank you.
-Best regards
+I will now be going to my pain specialist every week for an infusion.
+I'm quite desperate and would love to have the dental implants surgically removed.
+My question is, what else can I do to become pain-free again?
+Could the implants be triggering my migraines?
+I've been pretty much at my wit's end since then; it's really taken away my will to live.
+Perhaps you have some ideas.
+Thank you very much.

 • Profile picture of Hartmut Göbel